-The Arcus 7 has A, B, C and D- line levels, which fork twice from the bottom (riser) to the top (canopy) and which are divided into main, middle and top lines.
-The individual line levels are connected with one another using the "handshake knot".
+The Nexus has A, B and C line levels, which fork twice from the bottom (riser) to the top (canopy) and which are divided into main, middle and top lines.
+The individual line levels are connected with one another using the "handshake knot" (special hoop technology).

-The Maintenance and Service book has a detailed line connection plan, showing the individual levels, connections and line descriptions.
+The Maintenance and Service book has a detailed line connection plan, showing the individual levels, connections and descriptions of the lines.

 With the brake lines, the individual levels are bundled at the end with the main brake line.
-This runs through the brake pulley on the riser and is knotted at the brake swivel of the control handle.
+This runs through the brake pulley attached to the riser and is knotted at the brake swivel of the control handle.
 There is a mark on the main brake line which allows the control handle to be correctly positioned.

 The main lines are all attached to Maillon quick links.
-The lines are fed through special elastic rings and attached to prevent them from slipping and to ensure that they sit in the correct position.
+They are fed through special elastic rings and attached to prevent the lines from slipping and to ensure that they sit in the correct position.

-The paraglider is delivered ex factory with the Maillon quick links secured using a strong thread-locking compound Loctite© to prevent unintentional opening.
+The paraglider is delivered exfactory with the Maillon quick links secured using a strong thread-locking compound Loctite© to prevent unintentional opening.
 After service work, quick links which have been opened must be secured again against unintentional opening.